-- (1) No more than ★6 of options are to be completed through PAC/DAC courses. - (2) Students with an interest in biomechanics or motor control are strongly encouraged to completed CMPUT 101 or 114 as one of their options. - (3) Practicum opportunities may be limited for those students wishing to do a parttime practicum. - (4) It is strongly recommended to select Open options in the concentration area to meet agency prerequisites for a practicum placement.
-See a Program Advisor for suggested courses.
+- (1) No more than \star 6 of options are to be completed through PAC/DAC courses.
+(2) Students with an interest in biomechanics or motor control are strongly encouraged - to completed CMPUT 101 or 114 as one of their options. - (3) Practicum opportunities may be limited for those students wishing to do a parttime practicum. - (4) It is strongly recommended to select appropriate Open options in order to meet agency prerequisites for a practicum placement.
+See a Program Advisor for suggested courses. - (5) In order to graduate with a BSc (Kinesiology) degree, students must have successfully completed a minimum of 96 laboratory hours of coursework, chosen from the following discipline areas: human anatomy, human physiology, exercise physiology, biomechanics, motor learning/motor control, and psychology of physical activity.